-Educating for sustainability requires a myriad of small measures taken every day and an assemblage of broad lessons learned and practiced over time.
-Trevor students learn that small steps taken repeatedly are the measure of success; there is no instant gratification or fast-food approach to achieve a sustainable future.
-Intrinsically linked to service learning at Trevor, the value of conservation is instilled through a combination of understanding and action.
+Educating for sustainability requires myriad small measures taken daily, and an assemblage of broad lessons acquired and practiced over time.
+Trevor students learn that small steps taken repeatedly are the measures of success; there is no instaneous approach to achieving a sustainable future.

 The value of sustainability is instilled through a combination of teaching, action, and physical design.
 Trevor's Middle and Upper School building is Gold LEED certified, uniquely built with a sustainable energy source: It is one of the largest geothermally heated and cooled structures in the northeast.
 Data collected about this energy system is available for analysis by students and faculty—enriching both curricula and broader research efforts.